User’s Guide to version |version| of the Community Land Model (CLM)

 cime_config ------- Configuration files of cime for compsets and CTSM settings

-manage_externals -- Script to manage the external source directories
+bin/git-fleximod -- Script to manage the needed sub-component source directories (handled with git submodule)

 py_env_create ----- Script to setup the python environment for CTSM python tools using conda